ncabral3/CIS470-Activity-6/README.md

 ## How to run locally

 The app provided is fully functional and you can run it in GitHub Codespaces or in the browser.
-To ran the app in the browser you need to have Node.js installed on your computer.
+To run the app in the browser you need to have Node.js installed on your computer.

 First install the following dependencies:
 ```bash